rafariva/Cloudera-Hadoop-Wordcount/README.md

 ```

 #### run CountWord jar ####
-For create a jar countword follow any of this tutorials, using [this code](WordCount.java):
+For creating the WordCount.jar follow any of this tutorials (use [this code](WordCount.java)):
 [video tutorial](https://www.youtube.com/watch?v=kF-63_2e1Kk)
 [manual tutorial](https://eshajanani.wordpress.com/2016/02/09/word-count-example-on-cloudera-eclipse/)

 Then execute the following command
 ```
 hadoop jar <jarFilePath.jar> WordCount <hdfsWordsFile.txt> <outputFolder>
 ```

+Also you can use the .jar file provided in hadoop example folder